Vlod08/mangetamain/docs/source/index.rst

    :align: center

-Welcome to the official documentation for the **mangetamain** project — a data analysis and visualization toolkit built as part of the *Kit Big Data* program.
+Welcome to the official documentation for the **Mangetamain** project — a data analysis and visualization toolkit built as part of the *Kit Big Data* program.
 This project explores food recipes and user interactions from the `Food.com dataset <https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions>`_, providing insights into recipe popularity, user behavior, and contributor influence.

 Inside this documentation, you’ll find: